-Politics & Public Policy - Fall/Spring
+Politics and Public Policy - Fall/Spring

 As part of Georgetown's Semester in Washington Program, students studying Politics and Public Policy gain insider access to the seat of democracy and witness the inner-workings of American government.
 The Semester in Washington Program in American Politics and Public Affairs draws on the strengths of the nation's capital and Georgetown University to create an unparalleled learning experience.